stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Note that this is a simple _marker_ interface that has no declared functionality.

-The new annotation is detected in the library builder when a native method is constructed:
+Parameters returned by-reference are detected in the library builder when a native method is constructed:

 ```java
 public NativeMethod build(Method method) {